 1. Chia seeds

 Number one on the list is Chia Seeds.
 These little black and white seeds maybe cute but don’t be fooled by their appearance.
-These tiny morsels are mega high fiber (plus they have great protein content and contain vitamins and minerals) and help to keep things moving through your digestive system.
+These tiny morsels are mega high and an excellent source of fiber (plus they have great protein content and contain vitamins and minerals) and help to keep things moving through your digestive system.

 FIBRE CONTENT: 2 tablespoons have a big 11 grams of fibre.

-Chia seeds have both the soluble kind of fibre that forms that gel-like substance, and the insoluble kind that helps with digestion -it wont dissolve in water.
+Chia seeds have both the soluble kind of fibre that forms that gel-like consistency, and the insoluble kind that helps with digestion.
+This fiber wont dissolve in water.

 It stays bulky in your digestive tract helping move things along. (creates bulk in the stool).
 Honestly these chia seeds are one of the best 5 foods that can help with constipation.